Oleg Murayenko: Biography

 In the summer months, Murayenko struck again, strangling a prostitute near her home.
-For this crime, the taxi driver who had dropped her off was briefly considered a suspect, but later on provided a credible alibi.
+For this crime, the taxi driver who had dropped her off was briefly considered a suspect but later on provided a credible alibi.
 Again in the summer, in a dacha outside Petropavl, yet another prostitute was killed, this time with either a knife or axe.
-According to eyewitness reports, the woman had been seen drinking at various kiosks the night before her death, but none had seen her being accompanied or followed by anybody.
+According to eyewitness reports, the woman had been seen drinking at various kiosks the night before her death, but no one had seen her with or followed by anybody.
 By this time, rumors of a maniac attacking women began to spread around the city, causing concern for the local authorities, who by then were still unsure if this was the work of a serial offender or not.

 In November, in Petropavl's Cheryomushki micro-district, Murayenko entered a local grocery store, locking the door behind him.
 After doing so, he jumped over the counter and strangled the cashier.
-After committing the heinous deed, he sat inside for some time, drinking cognac and eating candy.
+He then sat inside for some time, drinking cognac and eating candy.
 The day after, in the city center, he broke into another store opposite the police station and killed the cashier, who was about to go do some chores.
-Both incidents occurred in short intervals, but just enough so Murayenko could slip by unnoticed.
+In both cases, Murayenko was able to slip by unnoticed.